 Poblado is the popular place to be for foreigners in Medellin… But I’ve got a little secret for you: I don’t particularly love Poblado.
-I’ve stayed there before, I’ve visited plenty of times, but it just isn’t my favorite neighborhood.
-I mention this travel tip because it can dramatically change your perspective and experience of Medellin, so pay close attention.
+I’ve stayed there before, I visit every once in a while, but it just isn’t my favorite neighborhood.
+I mention this Medellin travel tip because it can dramatically change your perspective and experience of the city, so pay close attention.

 Poblado is right for some travelers and very wrong for others.

 Every travel blogger who comes through for a couple of days stays in Poblado, of course, and they go on to write about Poblado, and then everyone else who comes through after follows in their footsteps.
 It becomes a sort of feedback loop.

 One of the most prominent travel bloggers recently traveled to Medellin for the first time and went on to write about how Medellin didn’t feel “real” and was just full of chains like Dunkin’ Donuts or Dominoes Pizza.

 Another prominent travel blogger said (privately, at least) that he couldn’t see what people really liked about Medellin… And left town with a sour taste in his mouth.

 I can understand their perspective because both of these guys were staying in Poblado, in the middle of gringolandia, constantly surrounded by gringos, socializing with gringos, and only left that bubble on organized tours or excursions… Seriously.

 These self-proclaimed travel experts were so far from the “authentic” Medellin that they missed the real draw here and what makes this place special.
 Then other travelers like you read their advice about where to stay and what to do and end up leaving slightly disappointed or let down.
 That’s a shame.